JiachengLi1995/TiSASRec/README.md

 The code is tested under a Linux desktop (w/ GTX 1080 Ti GPU) with TensorFlow.

+For Pytorch version of TiSASRec, please refer to [repo](https://github.com/pmixer/TiSASRec.pytorch).

 ## Datasets

 This repo includes ml-1m dataset as an example.